uoftcprg/pokerkit/docs/simulation.rst

 Card Burning
 """"""""""""

-You might want to burn cards before any cards are dealt such as when dealing flops, turns, or rivers in Texas hold'em, or before dealing hole cards after drawing in draw games.
+You might want to burn cards before any cards are dealt such as when dealing flops, turns, or rivers in Texas hold'em, or before dealing hole cards after drawing in draw games (``True`` if this is so).

 Hole Card Dealing Statuses
 """"""""""""""""""""""""""

 Most poker variants deal cards face down, but this is not the case for stud games.
-In seven card stud, cards are dealt "down down up", "up", "up", "up", and, finally, "down".
+In seven card stud, cards are dealt "down down up", "up", "up", "up", and, finally, "down" (up is ``True`` and down is ``False``).
 This parameter allows the user to specify how to deal with hole cards (an empty tuple if none).
+Of course, this means the length of this argument is equal to the number of hole cards dealt for that street to each active player.

 Board Dealing Count
 """""""""""""""""""

-This parameter denotes how many board cards are dealt (0 if none).
+This parameter denotes how many board cards are dealt (``0`` if none).
+For multi-board games like some bomb pots, this number of cards is dealt for each board.

 Standing Pat or Discarding Status
 """""""""""""""""""""""""""""""""

-This parameter denotes whether the players can discard hole cards before betting as done in draw games.
+This parameter denotes whether the players can discard hole cards before betting as done in draw games (``True`` if this is so).
+If this is set, then one must not specify any hole-dealings since a draw stage is always followed by card replenishing phase (identical to hole dealing in some aspects).

 Opening
 """""""